Plan the conversation carefully.

 Safety-Limit Finish

-This repair page is for planning around apology that feels incomplete, so it keeps one sentence ready while staying alert to facts that require outside support.
+This repair page is for planning around how to respond to an apology that feels incomplete, so it keeps one sentence ready while staying alert to facts that require outside support.
 In Respond To An Apology That Feels Incomplete, the reader is looking for a practical way to work with apology that feels incomplete while staying respectful and clear.
 For apology that feels incomplete, separate the apology, changed behavior, and requested response so repair does not become pressure.
-If the facts around apology that feels incomplete are bigger than wording, outside support matters more than a better sentence.
-For apology that feels incomplete, the useful micro-decision is which one sentence about apology that feels incomplete is worth saying first.
-Use the references in Respond To An Apology That Feels Incomplete as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
-The article asks the reader to notice what they can control around apology that feels incomplete: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
-A line to adapt is: "For apology that feels incomplete, I can own the impact, name the change, and let the other person choose their pace."
-The point of Respond To An Apology That Feels Incomplete is to reduce guessing, make the next move observable, and notice whether the response gives useful information.
+If the facts around how to respond to an apology that feels incomplete are bigger than wording, outside support matters more than a better sentence.
+For how to respond to an apology that feels incomplete, the useful micro-decision is which one sentence about how to respond to an apology that feels incomplete is worth saying first.
+Use the references in How to Respond to an Apology That Feels Incomplete as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
+The article asks the reader to notice what they can control around how to respond to an apology that feels incomplete: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
+A line to adapt is: "For how to respond to an apology that feels incomplete, I can own the impact, name the change, and let the other person choose their pace."
+The point of How to Respond to an Apology That Feels Incomplete is to reduce guessing, make the next move observable, and notice whether the response gives useful information.

 Next route: choose a repair follow-up only if it changes the reader's next decision.